Liberty Party (United States, 1840): Creation, 1839–41

 The overwhelming hostility of the established parties encouraged a growing opinion in abolitionist circles favoring creation of an independent antislavery party.
-The first movement toward this object took place at Warsaw, New York at an abolitionist meeting led by Myron Holley, formerly one of the commissioners of the Erie Canal.
-The assembly nominated James G. Birney for president and called for a national convention of political abolitionists to meet at Albany, New York to organize the new party.
+The first movement toward this object took place at Warsaw, New York, at an abolitionist meeting led by Myron Holley, formerly one of the commissioners of the Erie Canal.
+The assembly nominated James G. Birney for president and called for a national convention of political abolitionists to meet at Albany, New York, to organize the new party.
 The Albany convention was attended by 121 delegates from six states who nominated Birney for president and Thomas Earle for vice president on April 1, 1840.
 The initial response to the Albany convention was lukewarm; while the Garrisonians continued to oppose any involvement in electoral politics, others felt the nominations were premature and that the political abolitionists needed more time to persuade their colleagues of the necessity of independent political action for the new party to be successful.
 Nevertheless, electoral tickets pledged to Birney and Earle were organized in every free state.
 Concerns that the party was still too young to attract the support of most abolitionists proved warranted.
 Birney polled fewer than 7,000 votes in the 13 states where there were electors pledged to him; in four of these (Connecticut, Indiana, New Jersey, and Rhode Island), he received fewer than 100 votes.
 He received no votes from the slave states, where the party had not been organized.
 The Whig ticket of William Henry Harrison and John Tyler was elected with 234 electoral votes to 60 for the incumbent Democrat Martin Van Buren; Harrison's share of the vote in the free states (52.42%) dwarfed Birney's less than one percent showing.

 The party initially went by a number of different names, including the Human Rights Party, the Abolition Party, and the Freemen's Party.
-The 1841 national convention held at Albany selected the "Liberty Party" as the movement's official name.
+The 1841 Liberty National Convention selected the "Liberty Party" as the movement's official name.